deweydell/treasure/README.md

 ###Dependencies
 - [PostgreSQL](http://www.postgresql.org/)
-- Bundler Gem ('gem install bundler')
+- Bundler gem ('gem install bundler')

 ##How to Run Our App Locally (OS X 10.8 or later)
 1. In the terminal: